emberjs/rfcs/text/0000-addon-module-config.md

 The proposal does not allow:

+- an addon to extend the Module Unification types and collections.

 - two addons to register the same type or collection.

-- an addon to extend the MU types and collections.

 This behaviour can be modified.